suppaduppax/dst-dedicated-server-scripts/README.md

 ./dst-start-server
 ```

-If you want to run these commands from anywhere without see below.
+Note: If you want to run these commands from anywhere or without prefixing with `./` see below.

 ### (Optional) Add scripts bin to user PATH environment ###
 If you want to be able to run the scripts from anywhere, add this line in your `~/.bashrc` file: